-Pre-heat the oven to 425°F. Rub the potatoes with olive oil, sprinkle them with salt and pepper, and prick them with the tines of a fork.
+Preheat the oven to 425°F. Rub the potatoes with olive oil, sprinkle them with salt and pepper, and prick them with the tines of a fork.
 You can lay them directly on the oven rack or place them on a baking sheet.
-Cook the potatoes for 45 to 60 minutes, until their skin is crispy and sticking one with a fork meets no resistance.
-Read more about this method: How to Bake a Potato in the Oven.
+Cook the potatoes for 45 to 60 minutes, until their skin is crispy, and sticking one with a fork meets no resistance.

 Alternatively, make foil-wrapped potatoes: Follow the same directions as for oven-roasted potatoes, but wrap the potatoes in foil before cooking.

-→ Bottom line: Softer skin, plus the potatoes stay warm in their foil jackets if you're still working on the topping or need to save a potato for a late family member.
+The result: Softer skin, plus the potatoes stay warm in their foil jackets if you're still working on the topping or need to save a potato for someone running late.

 Rub the potatoes with olive oil, sprinkle them with salt and pepper, and prick them with the tines of a fork.
 Place all the potatoes on a microwave-safe dish and microwave at full power for five minutes.
-Turn them over and microwave for another 3 to 5 minutes.
-If still hard in the middle, microwave in additional 1-minute bursts until cooked through.
+Turn them over and microwave for another three to five minutes.
+If still hard in the middle, microwave in additional one-minute bursts until cooked through.

 Rub the potatoes with olive oil, sprinkle them with salt and pepper, and prick them with the tines of a fork.
 Wrap each potato in foil and lay it in the bottom of your slow cooker.
-Place the lid over top and set your slow cooker to LOW for 8 to 10 hours.
-Read more about this method: How To Bake a Potato in the Slow Cooker.
+Place the lid over top and set your slow cooker to LOW for eight to 10 hours.

 What's your favorite way to bake a potato?